wermos/website/lessons/mathematics-physics-for-computer-graphics/geometry/row-major-vs-column-major-vector.md

 ## Row-major and Column-Major Order in Computing

-For the sake of completeness, lets just mention as well, that terms row-major and column-major order can also be used in **computing** to describe the way elements of multidimensional arrays are laid out in memory.
-In row-major order, the elements of a multi-dimensional array are laid out one after the other, from the left to right, top to bottom.
+For the sake of completeness, let's just mention as well, that the terms row-major and column-major order can also be used in **computing** to describe the way elements of multidimensional arrays are laid out in memory.
+In row-major order, the elements of a multi-dimensional array are laid out one after the other, from left to right, top to bottom.
 This is the method used by C/C++.
 For example the matrix:

 $$M = \begin{bmatrix}1&2&3\\4&5&6\end{bmatrix}$$